 - Backpack-style baby hiking carriers also give little passengers a better view of their natural surroundings from a higher vantage point on your back (“I’m as tall as Mom and Dad—wheee!”).

 Baby hiking carriers can feel a bit top-heavy when you first put them on, but you’ll get used to that feeling in time.
-Just proceed with caution when starting out, and be sure to have someone spot you at first— you don’t want to risk dropping it (or having it tip sideways) with your child inside.
+Just proceed with caution when starting out, and be sure to have someone spot you at first — you don’t want to risk dropping it (or having it tip sideways) with your child inside.

 REI has some great advice on how to safely fit, load, carry, and unload your child in a hiking carrier here.
 Definitely read this before using one if it’s your first time.

-Best Baby Hiking Carriers in 2021
+Best Baby Hiking Carriers

 Generally, well-constructed baby hiking carriers with handy extras will run you upwards of $200, though some budget-friendly options can work well for shorter, occasional hikes.
 If you’re pregnant and know that hiking with your baby is definitely in your future, one of these might be a great addition to your baby registry. #thinkingahead